Scottish man drowns whilst saving his two grandchildren in waters off the Greek island of Crete

-A 60-year-old man, identified as Jonathan Smith, jumped into the sea to help rescue his two grandsons, aged seven and ten, according to Coastguard officials.
+A 60-year-old man, identified as Jonathan Smith, jumped into the sea to help rescue his two grandsons, aged seven and 10, according to local coastguard officials.

-The Times reported that the two boys were caught in strong currents in the craggy bay of Gouves, in northern Crete.
+The Times reported that the two boys were caught in strong currents in the craggy bay of Gouves, off northern Crete.

 Reports reveal that Mr Smith dived into the water to save his grandchildren with a coastguard team assisting to recover the two boys.